RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Thread-Stuff/Starting a Thread in a Forum Channel.md

 Starting a Thread in a Forum Channel {#startingathreadinaforumchannel}
 ============
-- Execute the, `DiscordCoreAPI::Threads::startThreadInForumChannelAsync()` function, while passing in a value of type `DiscordCoreAPI::StartThreadInForumChannelData`, with a return value of type `auto` or `DiscordCoreAPI::Thread`.
+- Execute the, `Threads::startThreadInForumChannelAsync()` function, while passing in a value of type `StartThreadInForumChannelData`, with a return value of type `auto` or `Thread`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp